tonethar/IGME-330-Fall-2021/projects/code-style.md

 - declare variables with `const` & `let` only:
   - *NEVER* use `var` in this class
-- function and variable and constant names will begin in a lower case letter - ex. `function queryService()`, `const numSprites = 10`
+- function and variable and constant and function parameter *names* will begin in a lower case letter - ex. `function queryService()`, `const numSprites = 10`
+  - the above applies to ES6 class method names, and class method parameter names
+  - object literal property names will also begin in a lower-case letter, and spaces in property names are not allowed
-  - camel casing - ex `btnSeach` IS allowed
+  - camel casing for all of the above - ex `btnSeach` IS allowed
 - class names always begin in and uppercase letter - ex. `Class Sprite{}`

 <hr>